Loading...

 Transaction reason

-lib.player.removeMoney(src, acc, amount, reason)
+lib.player.removeMoney(src, acc, amount, reason)src

 Source to be targeted